 In the autumn term of Year 2, we build on the learning about significant individuals at the end of Year 1 by considering what makes someone a hero.
 We start by looking back at Grace Darling and Mary Anning and then introducing James Kirk, a local recipient of the Victoria Cross.
 The children explore why he is considered to be a hero and how he is remembered in the local area.
-This leads onto Remembrance Day and the sacrifices made by servicemen and women.
 The final part of this term in spent looking at the contributions of 'home front heroes' during World War 2 including the Women's Land Army, and people who took in evacuees.
 Evacuation is particularly relevant to our local area as children were evacuated to Cheadle Hulme from Manchester during World War 2.
+The key concept for this half term is achievements but we also add in discussions about society (eg rationing meaning all people should have the same amount of food) and monarchy (the queen as a young girl helping out by driving an ambulance) and transport (the use of planes in war).

 In the spring term, the children focus on a nationally significant event beyond living memory- The Great Fire of London.
 Children learn about the causes, why it spread so quickly and how it was eventually stopped.
 They use and refine their historical skills, specifically chronology, by putting events in order and also become aware of historical sources and how they help us to find out about the past.
 In the second half of the sequence of work, the children find out about the Great Fire of Nantwich, a more local historical event.
 They compare the two and consider why it is that the London fire is so famous whereas the Nantwich fire is less well known.
+The key concept here is the role of the monarch in both fires (Charles II and Elizabeth I) as well as society (the different experiences of rich and poor when escaping from the fire).

 In the summer term, the children explore how different modes of transport have changed the world.
-Our school is close to many different transport links and the children make connections between these and how they have changed the opportunities for people in our local area.
-The children specifically focus on trains (learning about the Rainhill trials and how trains changed English life) and space travel (recapping previous learning from Reception and then looking at the 'hidden figures' behind space travel with a focus on Kathrine Johnson).
+The children specifically focus on trains (learning about the Rainhill trials and how trains changed English life) and space travel (recapping previous learning from Reception and then looking at the 'hidden figures' behind space travel with a focus on Katherine Johnson).
 We end our topic by looking at the environmental impact of different types of travel and how transport may need to change and adapt in the future in order to care for our planet.
+The key concepts here are transport and achievements but there are also opportunities to weave in discussions about society (eg challenges faced by black mathematician Katherine Johnson/ impact on working class families once there were more train lines around the UK).